ics4u-0-2023/Class-Server-Setup/README.md

 - setup hard drives and partions as follows:
   - ensure you have a "LARGE" swap file
+  - DO NOT load any software, only a GUI (if you want)
 ![Debian Server Partition setup](./images/Debian_drive_partion_setup.jpg)

 ## After OS Loading Setup